xmhd/xor-overlay/README.md

 ### TLDR; Changelog for eclasses forked from main repositories ###

 * flag-o-matic - don't strip stack-clash-protection and retpoline flags.
+* linux-mod - add USE=build-kernel and logic for regenerating initramfs on pkg_postinst of external kmods.

 ### TLDR; Changelog for profiles in this repository ###